Trollwood Academy Summer Classes

 Dance for Stage

-There are few things as thrilling as watching a well-executed fight scene in a movie or play.
+There are few things as thrilling as watching a well-executed fight scene in a movie or play!
 In addition to the thrills, stage combat can serve as an essential tool to inform character and advance plot.
-The tricky thing is how to pull off these complicated moves without getting hurt, or hurting your partner!
+The tricky thing is how to pull off these complicated moves without getting hurt or hurting your partner!
 The answer is proper technique, control, and practice!
 This class will introduce students to the basic elements of Stage Combat.
 To begin, students will learn how to tumble and fall (safely!) and progress to punches, slaps, kicks, and grappling.
 Students will also choreograph a short fight scene as a final project.

 Mainstage Musical Tech Theatre Experience – Lights & Sound